 Perhaps the most important factor in determining your treatment plan and cost is the severity of your case.
-For example, if your teeth are overcrowded or you have a severe overbite/underbite, it is likely that the length and number of appointments required to complete your treatment will increase.
+For example, if your teeth are overcrowded or you have a severe overbite/underbite, likely, the length and number of appointments required to complete your treatment will increase.

-Therefore, the longer you are required to wear braces, the more adjustments you’ll need and the more expensive your treatment is likely to be.
+Therefore, the longer you are required to wear braces, the more adjustments you’ll need and the more expensive your treatment will likely be.

-Furthermore, depending on the type of braces you choose, changes in fees may apply.
-Ultimately, the more equipment required to achieve your end result, the higher your financial investment will be.
+Furthermore, changes in fees may apply depending on the type of braces you choose.
+Ultimately, the more equipment required to achieve your result, the higher your financial investment will be.

 Finally, if a case is particularly complex, it is not uncommon for patients to be referred to specialists, trained to deal with their particular case.

 Thankfully, our orthodontist Dr.Ines is extremely experienced and helps patients with all types of standard orthodontic treatment.

 Therefore, our team at Maida Smiles Clinic is prepared to handle the most demanding cases, which is likely to make the treatment less expensive.

 Aligner trays made of smooth, comfortable, BPA-free clear plastic are worn over your teeth to subtly and gently move your teeth.